Step By Step Decluttering

 - Choose Your Space: For the sake of this post, we are going to use the kitchen as our example.
 It is a common clutter spot for many and it is a space I try and give some attention to in this manner at least once a year.

-- Gather your Supplies: The decluttering supplies that I use the most are large black plastic garbage bags (like the heavy duty lawn and leaf type)..
+- Gather your Supplies: The decluttering supplies that I use the most are large black plastic garbage bags .
 You will also need about four sorting containers.
-Depending on the level of your clutter you will either need some cardboard boxes, laundry baskets, or dish pans (I use these white plastic dishpans for so many things around my house–more on that later!).
+Depending on the level of your clutter you will either need some cardboard boxes, , or (I use these white plastic dishpans for so many things around my house–more on that later!).
 I also like to keep a sharpie in my arpon pocket (yes–an apron is a great tool while decluttering–it not only protects your clothes–but pockets!!!) as well as a stack of Post it notes.

 - Map your Course: I once read somewhere to choose a starting point in your room and work clockwise around the room.
 This is perfect for someone like me who may or may not have MAJOR focus problems!
 Mapping a course will keep you on track.
 In my kitchen, I start at the entrance from the garage and move counter-clockwise–starting at my junk counter and moving my way back around.
 I also like to work from top to bottom–so, in my kitchen that would mean that I would start with my cupboards–and in this case, the cupboard that houses my leftover containers–ack; then move onto the counter top, then the drawers, and then the bottom cupboards.
 (Now, in my house–this is enough for one day!).